conan-io/conan-io.github.io/_posts/2020-08-06-New-conan-release-1-28.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.28: Lockfile improvements, New attributes: provides, required_conan_version and recipe_folder, Improved Clang support on Windows, Support components in pkg_config generator, Define generator filenames"
+title: "Conan 1.28: Lockfile improvements, Four attributes, Improved Clang support on Windows, Support components in pkg_config generator, Define generator filenames"
 ---

 Conan 1.28 has been released.
 With a long list of new features, it definitely